 - Red conveys compassion.

-Owning a Thangka is not just about aesthetics—it is about spirituality, meditation, and tradition.
+Possession of Thangka is not simply about beauty, but about spirituality, meditation and tradition.

 Mithila Art: Stories in Color

-- Bright reds, greens, and yellows made from natural dyes
+- Bright reds and greens, and yellows made from natural dyes.

 Why Nepali Art Matters: A Connection to Home and Identity

-For Nepalis living abroad, owning a piece of Nepali art is like keeping a part of home with them.
-A painting of Everest, a Thangka of Buddha, or a street scene from Kathmandu offers a sense of nostalgia and belonging.
+To the Nepalis living abroad, holding a Nepali art is like bringing a bit of Nepal with them.
+An image of Everest, a Thangka of Buddha or a street shot at Kathmandu provides a kind of nostalgia and identification or belonging.

 Art as a Way to Support Local Artists